Research Stir – FAQ

-2. How are you different from the existing non-profit Biological Research Materials repositories like ATCC, The Jackson Laboratory, Addgene and others?
+2. How are you different from the existing non-profit Biological Research Materials repositories?

-First of all, we are not a non-profit organization, what gives a great advantage for our service and our goal to support the scientists who offer their Biological Research Materials to share, as explained below.
+First of all, we are not a non-profit organization, what gives our service a great advantage in our goal to support the scientists who offer their Biological Research Materials to share, as explained below.
 We are also not a repository.
-As explained below, it would be very unpractical, if feasible at, all to be a Biological Material Repository of such enormous scope.
+As explained below, it would be very unpractical, if feasible at all to be a Biological Material Repository of such enormous scope.

-Second, we are a Social Purpose Company (unique legal entity, just recently established in Washington State legislature) and as such we are for profit organization.
-However, pursuing our declared Social Purpose to foster the advancement of scientific research we are released from the legal requirement to generate maximal profit for the company and its members.
+Second, we are a Social Purpose Company (unique legal entity, just recently established in Washington State legislature), and as such we are for profit organization.
+However, pursuing our declared social purpose to foster the advancement of biomedical research we are released from the legal requirement to generate maximal profit for the company and its members.
 That gives us unprecedented advantage over the existing non-profit Biological Research Materials repositories.
-Which is, we can freely and proudly share our profit with the Biological Research Material Providers, which non of the non-profit repositories does.
-As such we do the fair thing of reimbursing the Providers for the funds they invested in generating the Biological Research Material samples they share.
+Which is, we can freely and proudly share our profit with the Biological Research Materials sharing scientists, what none of the non-profit repositories does.
+In that respect, we do the fair thing to arrange reimbursing of the Providers for the funds they invested in generating the Biological Research Material samples they share.
 We also make our services very inexpensive for the Recipient scientists, keeping it at as low levels as it is reasonably feasible to sustain our continuous activity.
-In effect, we fulfill our declared social purpose contributing to the advancement of biomedical scientific research by helping to speed up the experiments carried by Recipient scientists as well as by generating funds for the Provider researchers, helping to increase the recognition of their scientist work and promoting of new research collaborations.
+In effect, we fulfill our declared social purpose contributing to the advancement of biomedical scientific research by helping to speed up the experiments carried by Recipient scientists as well as by generating funds for the Provider scientists and helping to increase recognition of their work and promoting new research collaborations.

 Third, with our scope of service it would be very unpractical and costs prohibitive to become a repository of such a variety of Biological Research Materials.
-Besides, as it can be expected, some of the Materials might be extremely difficult to maintain, store and propagate, and may require expert knowledge, skills and frequently unique non commercial equipment that only the Provider lab could deliver.
-The Biological Research Materials that researchers request most frequently are the products of breaking research that was not generated in standard methods.
-As such, it is only practical to leave the maintenance of the unique Biological Research Materials to inventing them Provider scientists.
+Importantly, as it can be expected, some of the Materials could be extremely difficult to maintain, store and propagate, and could require expert knowledge, skills and unique non standard equipment that only the Provider labs could deliver.
+The Biological Research Materials that researchers request most frequently are the products of breaking research that was not generated by standard methods.
+As such, it is only practical to leave the maintenance of the unique, proprietary Biological Research Materials to inventor Provider scientists.

 3. How are you making profit?

-As mentioned above we are a Social Purpose Company, and as such we are for profit company, and we make profit to sustain our social purpose activity and to adequately fund the Providers of Biological Research Materials, charging fees for our services.
+As mentioned above we are a Social Purpose Company, and as such we are a for profit company.
+We make profit to sustain our social purpose activity and to adequately support the Biological Research Materials sharing scientists, by charging fees for our services.
 The fees include only nominal charges covering our administrative expenses.
 We are true scientists driven by our social need to support the advancement of science, and not by the greed of corporate profit, as in the case of majority of commercial enterprises.
-We also generate income through paid advertising on our web pages, where we allow biomedical research suppliers, supporters and interested organizations to post their ads on our service pages as appropriate.
-All together thanks to our small size team of first hand lab bench experts, and practically nonexistent administrative fringe expenses of our own, we are able to set our fees at the lowest reasonable level just to support our continuous activity.
-Overall, the minimal level of our charges doesn't compare in any way to the generous deductions that most science supporting, sponsoring and fundraising organizations “justify” for their own administrative proceedings for the services provided.
+We also generate income through paid advertising on our web pages, where we allow biomedical research suppliers, supporters and interested organizations to post their ads on our web pages as appropriate.
+All together thanks to our small size team of first hand lab bench experts, with only minimal administrative expenses of our own, we are able to set our fees at the lowest reasonable level, just to support our continuous activity.
+Overall, the minimal level of our charges in no way compares to the generous deductions that most science supporting, sponsoring and fundraising organizations “justify” for their own administrative proceedings for the services provided.
 This is in line with our true social purpose activity.

-4. Certain academic institutions may object that charging fee for your services you drain the limited today research funds away from research benches, and that they would rather provide such services for free to scientists in their own capacity.
+4. Certain academic institutions may object that charging fees for your service you drain the limited today research funds away from research benches, and that they would rather provide such services for free to scientists in their own capacity.
 Is this true?

-This is the most important part of our service advantage, that we reward the scientists with research funds for their biological resources sharing activity.
-In opposite such services provided by academic institutions would benefit financially the administrative staff instead.
-In each case the research funds are in stake, but we channel them back to research benches and not to administrative staff, and this is in line with our declared social purpose.
-Our legal status of Social Purpose Company (not to be legally bound to maximize the company profit when pursuing our declared social purpose) gives us this unique advantage here to directly help and fund the scientists.
-Otherwise, such services provided by academic institutions would end up promoting the further swelling of academic administrations by intra institutional re-channeling of the already scarce research funds, to the administrative sector, but doing it in a hidden way.
+This is the most important part of our service advantage to scientists, that is we reward the Provider scientists with research funds for their biological resources sharing activity and we charge just nominal, but visible fees to the Recipient scientists.
+The research funds are in stake, but we channel them back to research benches and not to the academic administration, acting in line with our declared social purpose.
+Our legal status of Social Purpose Company (and as such not being legally bound to maximize the company profit when pursuing our declared social purpose) gives us this unique advantage here to directly help and reward the scientists.
+Otherwise, academic institutions would end up with re-channeling of much bigger allotments from the already scarce research funds, to the administrative sector, but doing it in a hidden way.